-The COVID-19 pandemic has led most U.S. deposit states and some Canadian provinces to temporarily halt enforcement actions on retailers who suspend bottle & can redemption activities for the duration of the outbreak.
-Generally speaking, these announcements do not affect redemption centers, who are free to close their doors in the interests of safety if they so choose.
+In mid-to-late March 2020, the COVID-19 pandemic led most U.S. deposit states and some Canadian provinces to temporarily suspend enforcement actions on retailers who stopped conducting bottle and can redemption during the outbreak.
+Generally speaking, these announcements have not affected redemption centers, who have been free to remain open, or to close their doors in the interests of safety if they so chose.
+However, shelter-in-place orders in most U.S. states had the effect of discouraging consumers from redeeming their bottles and cans even at redemption centers that remained open.
+Both the shelter-in-place orders and the retail enforcement suspensions began to lift in late May and early June 2020.
+State-specific details are below.

 Announcements for Selected U.S. Deposit States:

-California: On April 22, an Executive Order was issued by Governor Newsom to suspend the requirement that recycling centers (redemption centers) operate a minimum number of hours per week.
-The suspension is slated to last 60 days.
+California: On April 22, an Executive Order was issued by Governor Newsom to waive the requirement that recycling centers (redemption centers) operate a minimum number of hours per week.
+The waiver is slated to last 60 days.
 Retailers also get a 60-day reprieve from taking back containers.
 See paragraphs 10 and 11 in Governor's Executive Order N-54-20, which direct the Department of Resources Recycling and Recovery to develop and issue guidelines by April 27.
 See: Guidance to Recycling Centers and Beverage Retailers (April 28).
+On June 22, the waiver of retail enforcement was extended for another 60 days, and the requirement for recycling centers to hold a minimum number of hours of operation was also temporarily suspended.
+See Governor's Executive Order (June 22).

 The State also issued a guidance sheet for grocers that discusses safe handling of recyclables and other things during the pandemic.